solenedel/ReactJS-notes/TNN-react-course.md

- ## Lesson 17:fetching data with useEffect
+ ## Lesson 17: fetching data with useEffect

  Let's make a fetch request to get all of the blogs on the initial render of the component.
 First, replace all of the hard coded data from the initial `blogs` state to be null:
  `const [blogs, setBlogs] = useState(null);`